Euvaz/Squiddie/README.md

 ## How to use Chimpanzino?

 The prefix for commands is `>`.
-For example, if you want to display the current Monero exchange rate, you type `>xmr`.
+For example, if you want to display the current Monero exchange rate, you can type `>xmr`.

-Full set of commands and their descriptions can be seen by typing `>help`
+Full set of commands and their descriptions can be seen by typing `>help`:

 ```
 No Category: